Desarrollo-CeSPI/mo_server_reverse_proxy_cache/README.md

 The first attribute is the databag where the applications that will be proxied are listed.
 The second one indicates the databag where each of those applications are defined.

+Note that when using this recipe, values in databag are copied to node attributes and read directly from there, in order to simplify the implementation of both ways to use the cookbook.

 #### Examples